You know how when you lose something important, in your desperation

 has been that Coors has been much more pitcher-friendly than in the

 past, not just for Rockies pitchers, but for opposing hurlers, as

 There was a lot of talk and a fair amount of complaining about the

 Rockies’ humidor in the press earlier in the season.
 One of my favorite

-target="new">this one, where Jeff Cirillo claims that the Rockies
+articles was this one, where Jeff Cirillo claims that the Rockies

 are cheating by deadening their baseballs.
 Now, Jeff Cirillo went to